Andrew Vaughn Player Props: White Sox vs. Reds

-The Chicago White Sox, including Andrew Vaughn and his .486 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Hunter Greene and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+After batting .243 with a double, two home runs, six walks and four RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox face the Cincinnati Reds (who will start Nick Lodolo) at 6:40 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-3) against the Twins.
+He had a hitless performance in his previous game (0-for-4) against the Reds.

 Andrew Vaughn Game Info & Props vs. the Reds